Steadyon/creator-docs/content/en-us/production/promotion/content-maturity.md

 ### Blood

 <Alert severity="warning">
-   **Be careful with image assets:**
-   Uploading realistic depictions of blood, including realistic blood color, high detail, or significant volume as an image asset may lead to moderation action.
-See the [Restricted Content Policy](https://en.help.roblox.com/hc/en-us/articles/15869919570708-Restricted-Content-Policy) for more information.
+   **Uploaded assets, such as Images & Meshes come under more restrictive rules** Uploading realistic depictions of blood, including realistic blood color, high detail, or significant volume as an image or mesh asset may lead to moderation action, even if allowed under the content maturity rules.
+See the [Restricted Content Policy](https://en.help.roblox.com/hc/en-us/articles/15869919570708-Restricted-Content-Policy) for information on asset moderation rules.
 </Alert>

 **Question 1: Does this experience depict any blood?**